reactjs/react.dev/content/tutorial/tutorial.md

 * [Completing the Game](#completing-the-game) will teach you **the most common techniques** in React development.
 * [Adding Time Travel](#adding-time-travel) will give you **a deeper insight** into the unique strengths of React.

-You don't have to complete all of the sections at once to get the value out of this tutorial.
+You don't have to complete all of the sections at once to get the gist out of this tutorial.
 Try to get as far as you can -- even if it's one or two sections.

 ### What Are We Building? {#what-are-we-building}